LexferRam/Summaries-practices-with-ReactJS-JS-and-TS/summaries/types.md

 ```

 **Casting**
-Casting is the process of overriding a type.
-There are times when working with types where it's necessary to override the type of a variable, such as when incorrect types are provided by a library.
+Casting is also referred to as type conversion it is a process of transforming one data type into another data type in typescript.
+Type casting is necessary when we need to override a type, such as when incorrect types are provided by a library..

 ```ts
     // Angle Bracket Syntax